Semilinear clannish algebras arising from surfaces with orbifold points: Jacobian and semi-linear clannish algebras associated to colored triangulations

 \subsubsection{\textbf{Semilinear clannish algebra}}

-We mantain the assumptions and notations described in the first few paragraphs of the current Subsection \ref{subsec:constant-weights-algs-def-over-C/R}.
+We maintain the assumptions and notations described in the first few paragraphs of the current Subsection \ref{subsec:constant-weights-algs-def-over-C/R}.
 Let $\tau$ be a triangulation of $\SSigma$.
 We associate to $\tau$ a semilinear clannish algebra $K_{\bldsigma(\tau)}\compactQhat (\tau)/I(\tau)$ as follows.

 Exactly as in Subsection \ref{subsubsec:arb-weights-semilin-clan-alg}, we set $\compactQhat (\tau)$ to be the quiver obtained from $\overline{Q}(\tau)$ by adding one special loop at each pending arc of $\tau$.